 - Position your baby at breast level and allow your breasts to fall naturally.

 While every baby may be different, most babies will nurse every 2-3 hours with one 4-5 hour stretch of sleep during a 24-hour period.
 Most mothers find that they will nurse their baby 8-12 during the course of a day.

 Watch for cues that your baby may be hungry.
 Light sleep cues, such as yawning, stretching, bringing hands to mouth, sucking and licking, may indicate a good time to nurse.
 You may also find that your baby will want to nurse more frequently in the afternoon or evening, and may even be a little more fussy during these times.

 Length of Feedings

-After the first few days of life, most babies will nurse 10-20 minutes at each breast.
+After the first few days of life, most babies will nurse frequently.
 Try offering your baby both breasts at each feeding.
 If you notice your baby is slowing his sucking at the first breast, take him off, burp him and continue to feed him on the second.